-It wasn’t easy, given how many great engines are out there, but we’ve whittled down the big selection to six engines of different sizes, to celebrate their technical greatness.
-And, you know, allow ourselves to dream about our next car purchase.
+It wasn’t easy, given how many great engines are out there, but we’ve whittled down the selection to six offering real technical greatness, from recent times.
 It doesn’t matter what engine size you go for, there’s something fantastic to suit everyone – as our list below proves.

 In a car as light and nimble as the fourth-generation MX-5, that’s made for a perfect blend of power, enthusiasm and fuel economy.
 The 2.0-litre model has 184hp at high revs, yet it can offer over 40mpg on a run.
 Despite being more traditional in its approach, Mazda’s engine has very modern capabilities.